This primary color indoor hunt screams, play with me!

 Learning through movement and play is the magic we need!

-Let’s set up this color activity with movement.
+Let’s set up this primary color indoor hunt.

 Layout a large piece of white paper.